Trade guide

 • Industry sector (high-spec pharmaceutical vs. basic warehouse)

-• Geographic location (London and industrial centers pay more)
+• Geographic location (London and industrial centres pay more)

 • Speed and efficiency of installation